ScriptoriumLab/scriptorium-brush/README.md

 ## 1. Introduction

-This repository is for the Windows version of Modian.
+This repository is now for the Windows version of Modian.
 Modian is a simple and easy-to-use Input Method Editor.
 It is designed to be user-friendly and easy to use.
 It is also designed to be lightweight and fast.
 Windows version of Modian is currently in development and is not yet complete.

 ## 2. Architecture